Factbox: Candidates in Colombia's presidential election

-Colombian President Juan Manuel Santos and right-wing economist Oscar Ivan Zuluaga went into Sunday's presidential election neck-and-neck in polls, meaning a runoff in June is likely.
+Colombian President Juan Manuel Santos is running for a second term in a May 25 election.
+Polls show he could lose to right-wing candidate Oscar Ivan Zuluaga in a June run-off.

-The main campaign issue has been peace talks with Marxist guerrillas that Santos launched in 2012 in hope of ending a 50-year civil war.
-Zuluaga says Santos is offering the rebels too much.
+The main campaign issue has been peace talks with Marxist guerrillas that Santos launched in 2012 in hopes of ending a 50-year war.
+Critics say he may be offering the rebels too much but Santos says a peace deal is vital to Colombia's future.

 JUAN MANUEL SANTOS

 As defense minister for former President Alvaro Uribe, Santos led a successful campaign against the Revolutionary Armed Forces of Colombia (FARC) rebels.
-The two were allies, but Santos broke with Uribe after his 2010 election victory and later opened peace talks with FARC.
+Santos and Uribe were allies, but Santos broke with his former mentor after his 2010 election victory and later opened peace talks with the rebels.

-He won support with promises to end the war and help the economy, but the slow pace of the talks has made many impatient and spurred criticism that he is offering too many concessions.
+He won support with promises to end the war and help the economy, but the slow pace of talks has left many impatient and spurred criticism that he is offering too many concessions.

 A U.S.-trained economist, Santos warns the talks could collapse if he is not re-elected.
 Born into one of Colombia's most powerful families, Santos, 62, has followed market-friendly economic policies, helping to sustain solid growth.